-In 2017 the Pre-School became part of the school as a Nursery class run with the Reception children, under the direction of a teacher.
-Up to 15 children Nursery children (including a maximum of four two year olds per session) can be accommodated during each session.
+In 2017 the Pre-School became part of the school as a Nursery class run with the Reception children, under the direction of a teacher, we call this our Early Years Unit.
+Up to 15 Nursery children (including a maximum of four two-year-olds per session) can be accommodated during each session in addition to our Reception class.

-The present school roll is 122.
+The present school roll is 110.
 The school caters for the village of Christchurch and the hamlets of Euximoor and Tipps End.
 We take several children from Norfolk and can advise parents on the necessary procedures for crossing county boundaries.